Deciphering the Alphabet Soup of Advisor Designations

 Unlike all of the other certifications and designations listed above, which are granted by trade associations, investment advisors are licensed and regulated either by the states where they do business or by the SEC and often both.

-Investment advisors who work for individuals and families are legally required to act in their clients’ best interests, otherwise known as the fiduciary standard.
+Investment advisors who work for individuals and families are legally required to act in their clients’ best interests.
 This means that their advice and recommendations must reflect their clients’ financial goals and risk tolerance.
 They cannot expose their clients’ investments to unnecessary risks.
 And they must try to keep investment expenses reasonable.

 Investment advisors are paid directly by clients, most often as an annual percentage of the assets they manage.
 They cannot be paid commissions for selling investments to clients since this would impede their ability to act solely on their clients’ behalf.

 Not all financial advisors are investment advisors.
-Many are brokers who are not held to the fiduciary standard and do get paid commissions for selling investment products to clients.
+Many are brokers who are not held to an interest-aligned standard and do get paid commissions for selling investment products to clients.
 Thus, when looking for a registered investment advisor, you’ll want to ensure “RIA” is accompanied by the word “fiduciary.”
+This will ultimately tell you if they will work in your best interest, or not.

 Which Designation Should Matter the Most to You?